Ready to be your own heart superhero? Start by munching on some heart-healthy foods!

 Found in everything from crackers to oatmeal, flax seeds come from the flax plant and are high in fiber and omega-3 fatty acids, which can lower your risk of having an irregular heartbeat, lower triglycerides and even reduce the chance of plaque buildup in your arteries.
 Most nutrition experts recommend ground flaxseeds over whole, as ground are easier to digest.

 Chia seeds come from a desert plant and have a mild, nutty flavor.
 They, too, are high in omega-3 fatty acids and fiber and are a strong source of plant-based protein, with one ounce containing about 4 grams.
-Both can be mixed into other foods like cereal and smoothies.
+If eaten by themselves, chia seeds can stick to your mouth and throat, so you should mix them with a liquid like water, milk, or milk substitutes (almond milk, oat milk, etc.).
+Both chia seeds and flax seeds can be mixed into other foods like cereal and smoothies.
+Try this easy, low-ingredient raspberry chia seed pudding.
+Make sure to drink plenty of water to help with digestion.

 Beans and Legumes